lfex/bombadil/README.md

    in the `bombadil` module which just call the
    [same functions](http://dozzie.jarowit.net/api/erlang-toml/default/toml.html#index)
    in the `toml` library.
-Note that these aliases have been Lispified (underscores to dashes); if you're using `bombadil` in Erlang it might be more convenient to use the dashed functions from `toml` to save the awkward single quotes.
+Note that these aliases have been Lispified (underscores to dashes); for Erlangers we've supplied aliases with underscores.
 1. Lastly, makes public the utility functions used for the conversion from `toml` dicts to `bombadil` maps, in the event that these are useful for your own project (or debugging).